mariusz-schimke/GiGraph/README.md

 // add an edge that joins two nodes: 'Hello' and 'World!' graph.Edges.Add("Hello", "World!");

-// build the output script Console.WriteLine(graph.Build());
+// build the DOT output Console.WriteLine(graph.Build());

 // (.gv and .dot are the default extensions)